 Are you in danger?

-Sure, one ransomware is dangerous, but not all risks have the same level.
+Sure, a ransomware attack is dangerous, but not all risks are the same.
 For example, an asteroid strike is a known hazard.
-Should we be spending trillions of dollars to defend against this once-in-100-million-years threat?
-Not necessarily, because the risk of a direct hit is pretty low.
-So, for ransomware, we should consider what the risk level is for a permanent data loss.
+Should we spend trillions of dollars defending ourselves against this threat that occurs once every 100 million years?
+Not necessarily, because the risk of an immediate hit is quite low.
+So for ransomware, we need to consider the level of risk for a permanent data loss.

 Part of the risk assessment is to see how well prepared we are for such an attack.
 There are many things we can do to keep our data safe.
 Because ransomware can and will encrypt all the files it finds on your computer or on a connected network, we need to choose a backup solution that makes our files inaccessible.